HCL-TECH-SOFTWARE/digital-experience/docs/productfeatures/design_studio/creating_sites_and_pages.md

 ## Delete a site
 In HCL Digital Experience 9.5 CF200, the option to delete a site on the **Sites** overview is introduced.

+!!! note
->**Note:** Users cannot delete a site in HCL Digital Experience 9.5 CF199 and lower deployments.
+    Users cannot delete a site in HCL Digital Experience 9.5 CF199 and lower deployments.

 1. In the **Sites** overview, hover to the site you want to delete until it shows the overflow menu icon.